devversion/ng-trello/docs/step-6.md

   }

   onTalkDrop(event: CdkDragDrop<Talk[]>) {
-    // In case the destination container is different to the previous container, we
+    // In case the destination container is different from the previous container, we
     // need to transfer the given talk to the target data array.
 This happens if
     // a talk has been dropped on a different track.